Colonel Blood: Stealing the Crown Jewels

 Manacled he was taken before the King where courteous and deferential he nonetheless remained defiant - there was after all little point denying what he had done.

 After telling the King that in his opinion the Crown Jewels were overvalued he proceeded to relate how his plot to steal them had only come about as the result of an earlier attempt to assassinate the Merry Monarch at a garden party had failed.
 He could not in the end fire his pistol so in awe had he been of his majesty.
 The King appeared more amused than outraged by the revelation of Blood’s deadly intentions.
-He was impressed it seemed by the sheer audacity of this Irish adventurer.
+Rather, he was impressed it seemed by the sheer audacity of this Irish adventurer.
 When the King asked him “What if I should give you your life?”
 Blood relied, “I would endeavour to deserve it, Sire.”

 Charles II, in that idiosyncratic way of his chose not to punish the miscreant Blood but instead awarded him a full pardon along with a land grant in Ireland valued at £500.
 Blood’s two accomplices also went unpunished which alone served as their reward while old man Edward’s having recovered from his injuries returned to work having received little of the compensation he was awarded.
 He did enjoy being able to regale visitors of his great adventure, however.